 - Discrimination cases.
 There are many laws that govern discrimination at work.
 These laws protect workers who are discriminated against because of their:

 - Other identity factors

 Each law is different.
 In general, when the laws apply, they require that an employer cannot discriminate in the hiring, firing, or work advancement of the employee.
-The employer also cannot great a hostile worker environment to pressure the employee to leave.
-Remedies include reinstatement, back pay and back benefits, cessation of the wrong, legal fees, and statutory penalties.
+The employer also cannot create a hostile work environment to pressure the employee to leave.
+Remedies include reinstatement, back pay and back benefits, cessation of the wrongdoing, payment of legal fees, and statutory penalties.

 - Whistleblower and qui tam cases.
 Employees and workers who disclose employer fraud against the government can be entitled to a significant percentage, sometimes as much as 30%, of any recovery that is made by the Department of Justice or through the courts against the wrongdoers.
 Qui tam actions are cases brought pursuant to the False Claims Acts.
 Whistleblowers can also bring fraud claims on behalf of the IRS, the Securities and Exchange Commission, and other entities.

 Our San Diego whistleblower lawyers explain when and how recoveries are possible and guide employees through the litigation and recovery process.
 We also bring lawsuits against employers who try to punish the whistleblower by firing the whistleblower or adversely affecting the employee’s work prospects.

 - Sexual harassment.
 Employers cannot, through the owners, management, or other employees, force employees to give any sexual favor in return for advancing the employee’s career.
 Employers cannot deliberately make an employee feel unwanted or uncomfortable at work because of their gender.
 Our San Diego sexual harassment lawyers demand that employers be held accountable by requiring the employer to stop the misconduct and pay damages to the employee who is being sexually harassed.